 Using heroin triggers the release of dopamine which provides feelings of reward and pleasurable sensations.
 As someone continues to use heroin they create a tolerance.
 The continual seeking of that first high leads individuals to use large amounts or purchase more potent heroin to achieve that high that was experienced at the beginning of their drug abuse.

 The inability to maintain their intense high from heroin drug abuse is due to their tolerance.
 Their desire to avoid getting sober is due to the discomfort that is experienced from withdrawal symptoms.
 Withdrawal symptoms include:

 - Abdominal pain

 To help individuals work through their heroin addiction withdrawal, doctors will prescribe addiction detox and withdrawal medications.
 A partial opiate agonist likes Buprenorphine.
 A drug that stimulates the same opioid receptors within the brain that are affected by heroin abuse and addiction.
 Drugs such as Buprenorphine can significantly reduce withdrawal symptoms and cravings.

 Heroin Rehab at The Villa Treatment Center knows that finding a heroin addiction rehab center that understands heroin addicts are suffering from an addiction.
-Opioid use disorders treatment provides medically supervised detox, and various therapies to reduce your heroin cravings.
+Opioid use disorders treatment provides social model detoxification, and various therapies to reduce your heroin cravings.
 Opioid dependence can make life unenjoyable, but our heroin addiction treatment at The Villa Treatment Center can retrain your brain to enjoy life, and fulfill personal and professional relationships.